MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/index.md

 ---
-title: Meet Dynamics 365 Business edition | Microsoft Docs
+title: Meet Finance and Operations, Business edition | Microsoft Docs
-description: Learn about capabilities and work scenarios in Dynamics 365 Business edition, a business management solution for small and mid-sized organisations.
+description: Learn about capabilities and work scenarios in Finance and Operations, Business edition, a business management solution for small and mid-sized organisations.
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-financials
 ms.topic: get-started-article